 Patients trust doctors and pharmacists to provide them with the right medication.
 When you are given the wrong drug or the wrong dosage, your health can go from bad to worse quickly.
 This can lead to increased medical bills and horrible side effects that can last for days or even years.

 If you’ve suffered due to a prescription drug error, you need an attorney at your side who is experienced in product liability and medical malpractice.
-The dedicated attorneys at Branch & Dhillon, P.C. have extensive experience helping people in Texas, South Carolina, and Virginia get the compensation they deserve for their injuries.
+The dedicated attorneys at Branch & Dhillon, P.C. have extensive experience helping people in Texas and Virginia get the compensation they deserve for their injuries.
 We fight hard to ensure that you are taken care of and are able to get your life back in order as soon as possible.
 Contact us today to schedule a free consultation with one of our experienced medical malpractice attorneys.

 How Does a Prescription Drug Error Occur?

 Prescription drug errors can occur in a number of ways.
 Most of the time, these errors are a result of exhaustion, rushing, carelessness, or human error.
 Here are some common examples of prescription drug errors:

 - A doctor or nurse giving the wrong medication or dosage to a patient.

 - A prescription that does not interact well with the other medications the patient is currently on.

 - A patient not being warned about the side effects of the medication they are given.

 Liability for prescription drug errors is dependent on where the mistake took place.
 Here are the different cases of prescription drug error and which health professionals might be held liable: